Soft pion scattering in infrared-conformal gauge-fermion theories: Pion scattering in the soft limit and IR-conformal theories

 To be more concrete, we can explicitly compare the scaling with the fermion mass $m$ in the $\chiPT$ and MDCT scenarios.
 In chiral perturbation theory we have ${M_\pi \sim m^{1/2}}$ and ${F \sim m^0}$, yielding \beq \mathbbm{a}_{\pi \pi, \chiPT} \sim m^{1/2}, \quad \mathbbm{r}_{\pi \pi, \chiPT} \sim m^{-3/2} \eeq showing explicitly the form under which $\mathbbm{a}_{\pi \pi} \rightarrow 0$ as $m \rightarrow 0$.
 One may also compare the ratio $\mathbbm{r}_{\pi \pi} / \mathbbm{a}_{\pi \pi}$, which diverges as $m^{-2}$ in the $\chiPT$ case but is constant at leading order in the MDCT case.

 In \chiPT at somewhat heavier values of the fermion mass, particularly if $N_f$ is large \cite{Gasser:1986vb,Bijnens:2009qm}, $F$ can become dominated by its next-to-leading order correction linear in $m$ while $M_\pi$ continues to follow its leading-order scaling to good approximation.
 In such a mass regime, the apparent mass dependence will be $M_\pi \sim m^{1/2}$, $F \sim m^1$, yielding the scaling $\mathbbm{a}_{\pi \pi} \sim m^{-3/2}$, $\mathbbm{r}_{\pi \pi} \sim m^{1/2}$.
-Thus at heavy mass, the scattering length can also appear to diverge as $m \rightarrow 0$ in the \chiPT scenario, although the specific mass dependence is different from both the light-mass \chiPT and MDCT scaling behaviors.
-In particular, we can take the dimensionless combination \beq M_\pi \mathbbm{a}_{\pi \pi} \sim \eeq
+Thus at heavy mass, the scattering length can also appear to diverge as $m \rightarrow 0$ in the \chiPT scenario, although the specific mass dependence is different from both the light-mass \chiPT and MDCT scaling behaviors.\footnote{Of course, if the mass $m$ is scaled properly towards the limit $m \rightarrow 0$, this scaling must give way to the expected light-mass scaling predicted by $\chiPT$.
+The meaning of ``taking $m \rightarrow 0$'' here is extrapolation from data exclusively obtained in the heavy-mass regime.} In particular, we can take the dimensionless combination \beq M_\pi \mathbbm{a}_{\pi \pi} \sim \eeq We emphasize that the scaling relations above assume that corrections due to finite lattice spacing and finite volume are negligible, or at least small enough not to significantly distort the pion mass or scattering properties.

 Quantities like $M_\pi \mathbbm{a}_{\pi \pi}$ can show qualitative differences in behavior as a function of $m$ in different physical scenarios, providing a powerful discriminator.
 However, we caution that misleading behavior can arise in lattice studies of any quantity in an MDCT directly as a function of a dimensionless ratio like $M_\pi / F$, instead of as a function of the fermion mass $m$.
 In an MDCT, the same dimensional reasoning indicates that $M_\pi / F$ is constant in $m$ at leading order; any variation seen is due to subleading scaling, finite volume effects, and lattice artifacts.
 Generally, any functional relations between infrared quantities may be difficult to interpret when leading scaling dominates and all massive quantities vary with $m$ together in fixed ratios.